Ava1onDragoN/Linux-Setup-Script/README.md

-# A Quick Script For Setting up Linux
+# A Quick Script For Setting Up Linux

 ### Distributions Supported:
 - Fedora